This is my (slight) adaptation of this recipe from the Sainsbury’s Little Ones recipe site.

-I can imagine that slightly older little ones would have fun shaping the falafel mixture into balls (or other shapes), maybe even using the food processor (supervised of course).
+I can imagine slightly older toddlers would have fun shaping the falafel mixture into balls (or other shapes), maybe even using the food processor (supervised of course).
 I can’t wait for Nicholas to be old enough to start helping me in the kitchen.
 If you haven’t watched Junior MasterChef Australia, you must!
-Eight to thirteen-year-olds making soufflés, tempering chocolate, inventing dishes, all more calmly and with more imagination than most adults.
+You’ll see eight to thirteen-year-olds making soufflés, tempering chocolate, inventing dishes, all more calmly and with more imagination than most adults.
 My child making me dinner in a few years?
 Yes please!

-These cheesy falafels are a fabulous finger food, high in protein, freeze really well and are a different snack to have in your bag.
+These cheesy falafels are quick and easy, a fabulous finger food, high in protein, freeze really well and are a different snack to have in your bag.
 Why not give them a try?

 Prep time: 10 mins